ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_installing_software.md

 **2\.** Now lets add the new bin directory to our PATH in a \.bash_profile file

-using your favorite text editor (e.g. using the 'nano' editor, type 'nano ~.bash_profile' to open nano and immediately edit .bash_profile in your home directory) add the line
+using your favorite text editor (e.g. using the 'nano' editor, type 'nano ~/.bash_profile' to open nano and immediately edit .bash_profile in your home directory) add the line

 	export PATH=~/mca_example/bin:$PATH